 After a fire drill is conducted, each department in the affected building needs to know about it, so the staff was spending an average of 15 minutes on notification phone calls after each drill.
-“We were spending too much time manually alerting the appropriate individuals and needed to find a way to streamline this process,” said Tom Huser, Safety Coordinator for IU Health’s Emergency Management department.
+“We were spending too much time manually alerting the appropriate individuals and needed to find a way to streamline this process,” said Tom Huser, Safety Coordinator for IU Health’s Emergency Management Department.
 “We also wanted to find a solution that provided us with an audit trail of the notifications we send.”

 The Emergency Management team has notification tiers consisting of different groups.
 Tier one includes executives from all three hospitals, and tier two includes individuals that are hospital and department specific.
 Fire drill notifications are primarily sent to the tier two, department-specific groups.

 Fire drill notifications are not the only use IU Health has for Spok e.Notify.
 They have found ways to automate the notification process for other time-sensitive situations, including severe weather alerts.
-IU Health utilizes the system to send notifications to executives to bring decision-makers together quickly for a phone call or meeting to assess an incident and make time-critical decisions.
+IU Health uses the system to send notifications to executives to bring decision-makers together quickly for a phone call or meeting to assess an incident and make time-critical decisions.

-Messages can also be sent to off-site locations such as labs, administrative buildings or other hospitals in the statewide network to notify them of a patient transfer, lab delay or an incident occurrence.
+Messages can also be sent to off-site locations such as labs, administrative buildings, or other hospitals in the statewide network to notify them of a patient transfer, lab delay, or an incident occurrence.
 “Indiana University Hospital and Riley Hospital for Children are both located next to the campus of Indiana University-Purdue University at Indianapolis (IUPUI),” said Huser.
 “We work closely with IUPUI and are now able to send notifications from the [Spok] e.Notify system to the school’s Emergency Management department when the campus will be affected by something happening at the IU Health facilities.”

 An additional benefit to IU Health is that Spok e.Notify integrates perfectly with their other Spok solutions which automate the centralized call center.
 To service the three main facilities, IU Health leverages Spok® Smart Console and Spok® Smart Web.
-Spok Smart Console is an operator console that enables the Call Center staff to respond to and process calls more quickly with just a few keystrokes.
-The Spok Smart Web solution is a Web-based directory for personnel’s contact and scheduling information including on-call schedules.
+Spok Smart Console is an operator console that enables the call center staff to respond to and process calls more quickly with just a few keystrokes.
+The Spok Smart Web solution is a web-based directory for personnel’s contact and scheduling information including on-call schedules.
 Users are able to update their own contact information and perform directory searches without involving the operator group.